Tratamiento del cáncer de pene

 Human papillomavirus infection may increase the risk of developing penile cancer.

 A risk factor is anything that increases the chance of getting a disease.
-Some risk factors for penile cancer, like smoking, can be changed.
-However, risk factors also include things you cannot change, like your genetics, getting older, and your family history.
+Some risk factors for penile cancer, such as tobacco use, can be changed.
+However, risk factors also include things you cannot change, like getting older and your health history.
 Learning about risk factors for penile cancer can help you make changes that might lower your risk of getting it.

 Risk factors for penile cancer include:

-• Being uncircumcised.
+- being uncircumcised.
 Circumcision may help prevent infection with the human papillomavirus (HPV).
 A circumcision is an operation in which the doctor removes part or all of the foreskin from the penis.
 Many boys are circumcised shortly after birth.
 Men who were not circumcised at birth may have a higher risk of developing penile cancer.
+Learn more about HPV and Cancer.

 Signs of penile cancer include sores, discharge, and bleeding.